ilyabelikin/Design-Patterns-Playground/README.md

 I suddenly finish course and realize, that I want to learn more, bridge basics I learnet to practice in Swift and keep this playgrounds up to date.
 I will kindly appreciate any help to made this collection complete and comprehensible.

-Moreover I realize that Swift is an opportunity to reevalute some classical OO design patterns in light of practical functional approach.
+Moreover I realize that Swift is an opportunity to reevalute some classical object oriented design patterns in light of practical functional approach.
 I will keep updating this collection on my way to learn what it actually means.

 # Structure

 I want to keep each playground resonably short and self explained.
 I keep "motivation" section and basic implementation in a playground file with pattern name, than more native for Swift or specific variants in additional playgrounds named by convention "Pattern name - Specific".

-**State Machine** is the best example so far.
+[State Machine](https://github.com/ihrd/Design-Patterns-Playground/blob/master/State%20Machine.playground/section-1.swift) is the best example so far.

 # Materials